Bell's Inequalities Revisited

 ) just as the measures show and just as predicted by Quantum Statistics.

-Figure 4 illustrates Equation 2; Equation 2 predicts the behavior of each electron of each pair; while conforming to Quantum statistics, Equation 2 is dethroning the concept of uncertainty.
+Figure 4 illustrates Equation 2; Equation 2 predicts the behavior of each electron of each pair; while agreeing with or conforming to Quantum statistics, equation 2 is nevertheless dethroning the concept of uncertainty.

-In this interpretation the 2 electrons of any pair are acting in concert, not because one particle is instructing the other to comply over distance (Quantum Mechanics nonlocality interpretation), but because, before the measures take place, their individual yet common tilts have each been re-oriented in an equal amount as provided by Equation 2.
+In this interpretation the 2 electrons of any pair are acting in concert, not because one particle is instructing instantly over distance the other to comply (Quantum Mechanics nonlocality interpretation), but because, before the measures take place, their individual yet common tilts have each been individually re-oriented by their own specific detector in an amount as provided by Equation 2.

-detectors setting as used in all of above, is not restrictive; the 2 detectors can be set at any of two values other than 00
+difference of orientation between the detectors as used in all of above, is not restrictive; the 2 detectors can be set apart at any other difference than 1200

 ; in all cases Equation 2 provides reoriented values that fit the experiments.